-Figure 13-16 on page 13-20 shows an example of ONS 15454s on the same subnet with secure mode enabled.
+Figure 13-16 on page 13-22 shows an example of secure-mode ONS 15454 nodes with front-access Ethernet port addresses that reside on the same subnet.

-Figure 13-16 IP Scenario 9: ONS 15454 GNE and ENEs on the Same Subnet with Secure Mode Enabled
+Figure 13-16 .
+IP Scenario 9: ONS 15454 GNE and ENEs on the Same Subnet with Secure Mode Enabled

-Figure 13-17 shows an example of ONS 15454s connected to a router with secure mode enabled.
-In each example, TCC2/TCC2P port addresses are on a different subnet from the node backplane addresses
+Figure 13-17 shows an example of ONS 15454 nodes connected to a router with secure mode enabled.
+In each example, the node's TCC2P port address (node address) resides on a different subnet from the node backplane addresses.